-- b.
-The complainant and respondent shall have the right to be present during the hearing, except for the deliberations of the committee and for the examination of witnesses concerning confidential material. - c.
-Unless specifically requested to be absent by the chair of the hearing committee, the secretary of the Faculty Senate shall be present at the hearing to advise the hearing committee on procedure and to make the audio tape recording.
+- d.
+The complainant and respondent shall have the right to be present during the hearing, except for the deliberations of the committee and for the examination of witnesses concerning confidential material. - Unless specifically requested to be absent by the chair of the hearing committee, the secretary of the Faculty Senate shall be present at the hearing to advise the hearing committee on procedure and to make the audio tape recording.
 Otherwise, the hearing shall be closed to all except the hearing committee, complainant, respondent, witnesses and advisors.
-The hearing committee shall maintain the confidentiality of closed proceedings. - d.
-The burden of proof (by preponderance of the evidence) shall be borne by the complainant.
+The hearing committee shall maintain the confidentiality of closed proceedings. - f_w The burden of proof (by preponderance of the evidence) shall be borne by the complainant.
 The hearing committee shall not be bound by the rules of evidence applicable to legal proceedings but may consider any relevant evidence with due regard for its probative value.
 If witnesses are presented by either party, the other party and the committee shall have the right to cross-question any witness.
 The hearing committee may call its own witnesses, in which case the parties shall also have the right to cross-question such witnesses.
 Witnesses shall be present at the hearing only while presenting their testimony.
 The hearing committee may examine the complainant, the respondent, and all witnesses.
-However, the Conciliation Counselor who has provided informal advice or conciliation, pursuant to Section B above, shall not testify during the grievance process as to anything said or done during a conciliation proceeding without the express consent of the complainant and the respondent(s). - e.
+However, the Conciliation Counselor who has provided informal advice or conciliation, pursuant to Section B above, shall not testify during the grievance process as to anything said or done during a conciliation proceeding without the express consent of the complainant and the respondent(s). - g.
 During the pendency of the grievance process and at any stage thereof prior to final resolution, the complainant may withdraw the complaint and terminate the grievance proceeding, provided, however, that the respondent shall be given notice of the withdrawal and shall consent in writing to the termination.
-If the respondent does not consent to the termination, then the proceeding shall continue to its final conclusion. - f.
+If the respondent does not consent to the termination, then the proceeding shall continue to its final conclusion. - h.
 An audio recording of each hearing session shall be made by the hearing committee and preserved in the university archives.
 Access to the recording shall be limited to the complainant, respondent, and members of the hearing committee.
 Requests shall be addressed to the chair of the Faculty Senate.
 Upon approval, the recording shall be made available for review in the Office of the Secretary of the Faculty Senate.
-To preserve confidentiality, no other recording or copies of these recording will be permitted. - g.
-The complainant and respondent each shall have the right to an advisor of his or her choice, chosen from the faculty or administration.
-Such advisor shall have no right to participate in the proceedings except to advise his or her principal. - h.
-The order of the hearing, unless the chair of the hearing committee rules otherwise, shall be as follows: - 1.
-Complainant's opening presentation of his or her case, followed by questions by the hearing committee, if any;

-- 2. Respondent's presentation of his or her defense, followed by questions by the hearing committee, if any;
+To preserve confidentiality, no other recording or copies of these recording will be permitted. - iw The complainant and respondent each shall have the right to an advisor of his or her choice, chosen from the faculty or administration excluding the Office of General Counsel.
+Such advisor shall have no right to participate in the proceedings except to advise his or her principal. - The order of the hearing, unless the chair of the hearing committee rules otherwise, shall be as follows: - Complainant's opening statement presentation of his or her case, followed by questions by the hearing committee, if any; - Respondent's opening statement presentation of his or her defense, followed by questions by the hearing committee, if any; - Complainant's case-in-chief, including witnesses (whom the respondent and hearing committee may question) and documentary or other evidence;

-- 3. Complainant's witnesses;

-- 4. Respondent's witnesses;

-- 5. Rebuttal by complainant;

-- 6. Surrebuttal by respondent.